sagiegurari/simple-oracledb/docs/api.md

 <a name="SimpleOracleDB.enableStats"></a>

 ### SimpleOracleDB.enableStats : <code>boolean</code>
-True if the monitoring is enabled and it will listen and store pool/connection diagnostics information.
+True if the monitoring is enabled and it will listen and store pool/connection diagnostics information.<br>
+By default this is set to false.

 **Access:** public
 <a name="SimpleOracleDB+extend"></a>